tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

 - Container image build scripts, meta and templates should be kept in version control
 - All container images should be reproducible from source (version control)
-- Typically CM tools are not used inside of a running container
+- Typically code management tools are not used inside of a running container
-- Configuration files and meta are typically shared by the container host
+- Kernel, OS resources, configuration files and meta are typically shared by the container host
+  + So, you don't have to put everything in the container
+  + Also uses Linux namespaces (ipc, uts, mount, pid, network and user) and CGroups (countrol groups)
 - Containers work well with Immutable Delivery models

 Tools:
-- Docker, Rocket, LXD, LXC (Native Linux Containers), Amazon (ECS), Microsoft (ACS), Google (GCS)
+- Docker, Rocket, LXD, LXC (Native Linux Containers), Amazon (ECS), Microsoft (ACS), Google (GCS), OpenVZ
   + Obs: Amazon ECS, Microsoft ACS and Google GCS are Docker implementations

+#### Why Containers

+- Provision in milliseconds
+  + Near bare metal runtime performance
+- VM-like agility - it's still "virtualization"
+  + Most things you can do in a VM, you can do in a container
+- Lightweight - Just enough Operating System (JeOS)
+  + It fits well with microservice architectures
+- Supported with modern Linux kernel
+- Growing in popularity

+#### Containers vs VM's

+- Containers are more lightweight
+- No need to install guest OS
+- Less CPU, RAM, storage space required
+- More containers per machine than MVs
+- Speed of instantiation
+- Greater portability

+#### Why Docker

+...

 ### Infrastructure Image Portability